NeoktaLabs/ppopgi-project/docs/Design Document/DesignDocument.md

 - Deploy `LotterySingleWinner`.
 - Fund the lottery with the creator's USDC (requires approval).
 - Transfer lottery ownership to the **Safe** (admin owner).
 - **Try/Catch Registration:** Attempts to register the lottery.
-If it fails (e.g., gas spikes, registry misconfiguration), emits `RegistrationFailed(lottery, creator)` so off-chain indexers know it exists, but leaves it unregistered on-chain until rescued.
+If it fails (e.g., gas spikes, paused registry), emits `RegistrationFailed(lottery, creator)` so off-chain indexers know it exists, but leaves it unregistered on-chain until rescued.
 - Emit `LotteryDeployed` event with extended metadata (deadline, ticket limits) for indexers.
-- **Registration success signaling (Updated):** emits `RegistrationSucceeded(lottery, creator)` when registry registration succeeds (including in `rescueRegistration`).

 **Admin**
 - `owner` is the **Safe**